awsdocs/aws-cli-user-guide/doc_source/install-windows.md

 ## Install the AWS CLI version 1 Using the MSI Installer<a name="install-msi-on-windows"></a>

-The AWS CLI version 1 is supported on Microsoft Windows XP or later\.
+The AWS CLI version 1 is supported on Windows XP or later\.
 For Windows users, the MSI installation package offers a familiar and convenient way to install the AWS CLI version 1 without installing any other prerequisites\.

 When updates are released, you must repeat the installation process to get the latest version of the AWS CLI version 1\.